By Dr. A.J. Drenth

 Introverted Feeling (Fi) serves as the dominant function for INFPs and ISFPs, as well as the tertiary function for INTJs and ISTJs.
 When INTJs and ISTJs begin to develop their Fi they begin to attend more closely to their personal feelings and values.
 They may develop stronger interests in music, poetry, or other forms of artistic expression.
 They may also begin looking for work that better embodies their values.
 They may, for instance, transition from for-profit to non-profit work, granting greater priority to their subjective values.

 Developing their Introverted Feeling also prompts ITJs, especially INTJs, to engage in self-discovery.
-Frederich Nietzsche, often cast as an INTJ, was deeply concerned with self-discovery and self-actualization.
-This is exemplified in his famous dictum: “Become who you are.”
-It is not uncommon for ITJs to be entirely career oriented as young adults.
-Once they hit their thirties or forties, however, they are more apt to ask themselves what they really want to be doing.
-At this stage, they can appear similar to INFPs, who often initiate their process of self-discovery a decade or so earlier.
+Frederich Nietzsche, often cast as an INTJ, was deeply concerned with self-discovery and self-actualization, as exemplified in his famous dictum: “Become who you are.”
+It is not uncommon for ITJs to be career-oriented as young adults.
+Once they hit their thirties or forties, however, they are more apt to ask themselves what they, as individuals, really want to be doing.
+At this stage, they can appear similar to INFPs, who often initiate their process of self-discovery earlier in life.

-In tapping into their own subjectivity, ITJs may also develop greater empathy for the feelings of others.
+In tapping into their own subjectivity, ITJs may also develop greater empathy for others’ feelings.
 They begin to recognize and appreciate the merit of subjective concerns.
 They discover that truth does not merely reside at the level of universals (Ni) or traditions (Si), but also in the felt experience of the individual (Fi).
-Such ITJs take on a more personable and humane quality, interested not only in ideas or principles, but also individuals.
+Such ITJs take on a more personable and humane quality, interested not only in ideas or principles, but also the unique lives of individuals.

 INTJ & ISTJ Change Agents: The Role of Introverted Feeling (Fi)

 When stressed or when their Fi is underdeveloped, ITJs are prone to taking things personally.
 They may seem excessively sensitive, quick to overreact and defend themselves.
-In order to overcome this ego defensiveness, it is important for ITJs to become more aware of their Fi feelings in order to uncover hidden fears and less conscious motives.
+To ameliorate this hypersensitivity and defensiveness, it is important for ITJs to become more aware of their Fi feelings, fears, and insecurities.